 The smartwatch industry is going through a rough patch, a situation not many smartwatch makers perceived when they launched dozens of new wearables in the last couple of years.
 Despite their increasing capabilities and standalone functionalities, smartwatches are yet to be adopted on a large scale and if the current trend continues, it is possible that watchmakers may decide to junk development of future smartwatches in the near future.
+Lenovo has already taken this route with Moto smartwatches but has said that it will reconsider if the smartwatch market rebounds in the near future.

 Smartwatch sales hit by Apple Watch release delays